kappter/2025PDAITEACH/README.md

-Perfect — here’s a polished **mini-lesson plan** you can hand to your administrator, use as your own guide, or share with participants afterward.

----

 # 📚 Professional Development Mini-Lesson Plan

 **Title:** *Voice to Lesson Plan: Capturing Ideas on the Go with Mobile Tools & AI*